mirko-marc/awesome-pizza-fe/README.md

-# Awesome Pizza – Frontend Angular
+# Awesome Pizza – Angular Frontend

-Frontend web di **Awesome Pizza**, realizzato con Angular 20.
-L’applicazione permette al cliente di consultare il menu, creare e monitorare un ordine e mette a disposizione del personale un’area autenticata per cercare e lavorare gli ordini.
+Web frontend for **Awesome Pizza**, built with Angular 20.
+The application lets customers browse the menu, create and track an order, and provides staff with an authenticated area for searching and processing orders.

-## Funzionalità
+## Features

-### Area cliente
+### Customer area

-- visualizzazione delle pizze disponibili;
+- browse the available pizzas;
-- composizione e invio dell’ordine;
+- compose and submit an order;
-- conferma con codice pubblico dell’ordine;
+- receive a confirmation with the public order code;
-- ricerca tramite `orderCode`;
+- search for an order using its `orderCode`;
-- monitoraggio degli stati `RECEIVED`, `IN_PREPARATION` e `COMPLETED`.
+- track the `RECEIVED`, `IN_PREPARATION`, and `COMPLETED` states.

-### Area amministrativa
+### Administration area

-- autenticazione tramite username, password e JWT;
+- username/password authentication with JWT;
-- ricerca paginata degli ordini;
+- paginated order search;
-- filtri per codice, giorno e stato, combinati dal backend con `AND`;
+- filters by order code, day, and status, combined by the backend with `AND`;
-- persistenza dei filtri nei query parameter della pagina;
+- filter persistence through page query parameters;
-- visualizzazione del dettaglio dell’ordine;
+- complete order details;
-- passaggio dell’ordine in lavorazione;
+- start order preparation;
-- completamento dell’ordine;
+- complete an order;
-- gestione del vincolo di un solo ordine in lavorazione alla volta.
+- enforcement of the one-order-at-a-time preparation workflow.

-Il controllo frontend sul singolo ordine in lavorazione migliora l’esperienza utente, ma la garanzia effettiva deve essere applicata dal backend, anche in presenza di più sessioni concorrenti.
+The frontend check for a single order in preparation improves the user experience, but the backend must enforce the actual invariant, including when multiple sessions operate concurrently.

-## Tecnologie utilizzate
+## Technology stack

 - Angular 20;
-- TypeScript con configurazione strict;
+- TypeScript with strict configuration;
 - Standalone Components;
-- Angular Router e lazy loading;
+- Angular Router and lazy loading;
 - Angular Reactive Forms;
 - Angular Signals;
 - NgRx SignalStore;